Barthandalus/GodModeWiki/README.md

 # Welcome to the wiki!

-GodMode is a 99/99 Custom Content FFXI Private server. </br>
+GodMode is a 99/99 Custom Content FFXI Private server.

-We exist to skip all of the 2004 slog and get straight to a modernized endgame </br>
+We exist to skip all of the 2004 slog and get straight to a modernized endgame.

-Exceed the limits and obtain GodHood. </br>
+Exceed the limits and obtain GodHood.

 # Server Information